What is SNMP (Simple Network Management Protocol)?

 SNMP Operations

-SNMP supports several key operations:
+SNMP supports several essential operations:

 Versions of SNMP